mastodon/blog/content/posts/2025-04-07_trunk_and_tidbits-march_2025/index.md

 - [Tom Casavant](https://tomkahe.com/@tom) continues to contribute to getting Mastodon into all the right places, and submitted a [pull request to add Mastodon trends as a widget for Glance](https://github.com/glanceapp/community-widgets/pull/8).
 - A new iOS app called [Sabertooth](https://sabertooth.xyz/) appeared.
 - If you use Discord, then you should find that [embeds of Mastodon posts just got much nicer](https://social.treehouse.systems/@rcombs/114145509598513980).
-   - by the way, if you [support us on Patreon](https://www.patreon.com/mastodon), you can get access to our Discord server and chat with us there.
+   - by the way, if you [support us on Patreon](https://www.patreon.com/mastodon), you can get access to our Discord server.
 - [Fred Rocha](https://mastodon.social/@john_fisherman) wrote a [blog post about how he uses Mastodon in 2025](https://fredrocha.net/2025/03/18/how-i-use-mastodon-in-2025/).

 That was a lot of news!
 We are excited to see the community continuing to share interesting apps and examples.
 Let us know if you're building something cool, and we may feature it in a future post.